Research Proposals 2017 Open

 THE AWARDS PROCESS

-In order to be further considered proposals must include statements showing that the research will contribute to psychoanalytic knowledge, that they fit within the IPA’s current priorities, that the research meets ethics standards, has need institutional support for distribution of funds.
+Proposals must include statements showing that the research will contribute to psychoanalytic knowledge, that they fit within the IPA’s current priorities, that the research meets ethics standards, has need institutional support for distribution of funds.
 Research will only be funded once approved by an Institutional Review Board (IRB) but applications will be considered provided application has been made for such approval.
 Applicants are strongly urged to obtain IRB approval from a local university or institution which does not charge a fee for the review.
 If the applicant is unable to obtain a local IRB review, the applicant may apply to the IRB at the Washington Psychoanalytic Center.
 Half of the fee for that review will be deducted from the funds awarded to that applicant, and half will be provided by the IPA.

 All proposals should indicate how they meet the following criteria put forward by the IPA as part of the IPA’s current priorities: